Mukul1127/Minecraft-Java-Flags/README.md

 >
 > 2. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
 >
-> 3. ZGC does not like `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
+> 3. ZGC doesn't support `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
 Remove the old one if you want.
 >
 > 4. GraalVM currently doesn't fully support Generational ZGC as it disables an important optimization (`-XX:+EnableJVMCI`)